leoreyes07/eco-store/README.md

 ## Project Overview

-Eco-Store is designed as a basic storefront layout with reusable components and styling powered by SCSS.
+Eco-Store is designed as a basic storefront layout with reusable components and styling powered by SASS.
 It’s ideal as a template for eco-commerce sites, landing pages, or front-end practice projects.

  **Languages & Tools Used**
 - **HTML** — Structure and layout of the store pages